datastaxdevs/advanced-cdc-for-astra/Lab1/02-start-gitpod.md

 ## GitPod Environment

 In this module you will be configuring all the needed services and cli connections.
-This will be needed in the next module as well as the challenge.
+These will be needed through the lab as well as the challenge.

 1. Start the GitPod environment by clicking the button below